-At tax sale, a property is listed for the amount of tax arrears, together with interest and expenses incurred (collectively, the "Outstanding Amount").
+At tax sale, a property is listed for the amount of taxes owing, interest and expenses.
 Properties that do not sell are brought forward to the next tax sale.
-If the property has not sold for the Outstanding Amount after 3 tax sales, the property will be brought to the fourth tax sale listed at the minimum bid (plus expenses) instead of the Outstanding Amount.
+If the property has not sold for the amount of taxes owing, interest and expenses after 3 tax sales, the property will be brought to the fourth tax sale listed at a new minimum bid (plus expenses) instead of the full amount of taxes owing, interest and expenses.